 - One decorated cookie: gingerbread, sugar cookies, or anything with sprinkles and icing.

-- One item that contains jam or fruit: jam-jam cookies, mini cheesecakes, or squares and tarts with apples, cranberries, or raisins.
+- One item that contains jam or fruit: jam-jam cookies, mini cheesecakes, squares and tarts with apples, cranberries, or raisins.

 - One square: Nanaimo bars, Oh Henry Bars, or whatever your favourite square is.